Dead Kennedys: Disputes over new commercial activities

 Biafra told an audience at a speaking gig in Trenton, New Jersey, that the remaining Dead Kennedys have licensed their single "Too Drunk to Fuck" to be used in a rape scene in a Robert Rodriguez movie.
 The reference is to a lounge cover of the song, recorded by the band Nouvelle Vague, played during a scene in the Planet Terror segment of Grindhouse, although no rape takes place, and in fact the would-be rapist is killed by the would-be victim.
 The scene in Planet Terror has would-be rapist, "Rapist No. 1" (Quentin Tarantino) order one-legged stripper "Cherry Darlin" (Rose McGowan) to get up off the floor and dance.
 At this point Tarantino hits play on a cassette recorder and Nouvelle Vague's cover of "Too Drunk To Fuck" plays.
 Biafra, disapproving of the situation, later wrote, "This is their lowest point since Levi's...
 This goes against everything the Dead Kennedys stands for in spades...
 The terrified woman later 'wins' by killing Tarantino, but that excuse does not rescue this at all.
 I wrote every note of that song and this is not what it was meant for....
 Some people will do anything for money.
 I can't help but think back to how prudish Klaus Flouride was when he objected to H. R. Giger's painting on the "Frankenchrist" (sic) poster, saying he couldn't bear to show it to his parents.
 I'd sure love to be a fly on the wall when he tries to explain putting a song in a rape scene for money to his teenage daughter...
 The deal was pushed through by a new business manager the other three hired."

-The reformed Dead Kennedys followed their court victory by releasing reissues of all Dead Kennedys albums (except Fresh Fruit for Rotting Vegetables, to which they did not have the rights until 2005), releasing several new archival concert DVDs, and licensing several songs to The Manchurian Candidate remake and the Tony Hawk's Pro Skater video game.
+The re-formed Dead Kennedys followed their court victory by releasing reissues of all Dead Kennedys albums (except Fresh Fruit for Rotting Vegetables, to which they did not have the rights until 2005), releasing several new archival concert DVDs, and licensing several songs to The Manchurian Candidate remake and the Tony Hawk's Pro Skater video game.
 East Bay Ray claims he received a fax from Alternative Tentacles purporting Biafra approved the licensing for the game.

 The band claims on their website that they still pay close attention to an anti-corporate ideology, despite performing on September 5, 2003, at a festival in Turkey that was sponsored by Coca-Cola, noting that they have since pulled out of a show in Los Angeles when they found that it was being sponsored by Coors.
 However, Biafra claims the previous licensing deals prove otherwise.